-One most important thought about the Pythagoreans: the Pythagorean theorem is a logical constant.
+One most important thought about the Pythagoreans: the Pythagorean theorem was a logical constant for the ancients.
 We will see that as scientific progress continued the use of mathematics in revealing unseen aspects of the universe grew.
 Yet, mathematical systems are systems of logic.
 Systems of logic need solid foundations upon which they make assertions about reality.
 Logical constants in such systems are essential in creating solid connections and reasoning in a strong way.
 The old analogy of a building applies.
 A building with a solid foundation stays up.
 The logical constants are the solid foundation, or the reference points used to make calculations about how objects react to certain conditions and what they are.
-There are many logical constants in scientific reasoning: sine, cosine, tangent, Pythagorean theorem are only some examples.
-These logical constants are aspects of material reality that are so regular as to be reliable to insert into hypotheses.
-And science has used them ever since humans realized that these logical constants do not change.
+There are many operationally logical constants in scientific reasoning: sine, cosine, tangent, Pythagorean theorem are only some examples.
+These logical constants are so regular as to be reliable to insert into hypotheses, though we are finding that constants are not as constant as once thought.
+And science has used them ever since humans realized that these logical constants have a firm foundation.
 In fact, we have even seen that logical constants like the Pythagorean theorem do not even need to apply to existing things.
-The formula itself will be true no matter what the state of the universe is.
+The formula itself will be true no matter what the state of the universe is, according to ancient reasoning.
 That is how reliable the formula of the Pythagoreans is, and the Pythagoreans began the process of deductive reasoning along with Parmenides and Zeno. [xxvii] Modern science makes use of these logical formulations in order to form theoretical, mathematical calculations that are then tested.
 Here lies the difference between theoretical and applied mathematics.
 One can see easily how lasting and incredible such an insight as the Pythagorean theorem has been and continues to be.
 It has not only endured thousands of years of scrutiny.
 It also has found its way into the modern world of hyper-mathematical experimentation.
 Though Pythagoras did not come up with all the insights attributed to him, his one insight endures.
-It seems, in fact, to be eternal.
+It seems, in fact, to be constant.

 - [i] See Geoffrey Lloyd.